Please carefully read the following admission policies:

 - We are well on our way to our goal of increasing the save rate from 36% in 2017 to 90% by the year 2023, but cannot achieve it alone.
 Shelters are stressful environments for your pet.
 Pets may exhibit behaviors in a shelter they do not exhibit at home, which makes it harder for them to be adopted.
 Please make every effort to re-home your pet first.

 Pets are members of the family.
-With many millions of companion animals surrendered to animal shelters each year, and countless stray animals roaming our streets, giving up a companion animal is not a decision to be taken lightly.
-If circumstances arise that prohibit you from caring for your pet, there may be options for you to consider before relinquishing your pet.
+With millions of companion animals surrendered to shelters each year, and countless stray animals roaming our streets, giving up a pet is not an easy decision to make.
+If your situation gets to the point that you need to re-home your pet, there may be options for you to consider before relinquishing your pet to us.

-Below is a list of resources to give your pet the best chance to find a new home or address and fix current issues.
+Below is a list of resources to give your pet the best chance to find a new home or help issues that lead to needing to rehome.
 Please click on the grey links for useful information:

 - Re-Home Your Pet Yourself